Yakvi/sparrow/docs/daycount.md

     inline unsigned int StringLength(char* String);
     inline void TextConcat(struct text_buffer* Buffer, char* NewText);
     inline struct text_buffer InitTextBuffer(char* Buffer, unsigned int Size, char* Input);

+## 15. Apr 22, 2020 - Live Code Reloading and Debugging!

+Today's change was largely away from the codebase, but rather a bit of tinkering within my build file.
+I'm trying to keep the build file as simple as possible, but for live code debugging I need to do some actions on build file side.
+At least, I didn't manage to find any acceptable analogue to the system implemented by Casey back in episodes 23-24.

+Anyway, the idea is simple: each build, change the .pdb filename slightly so that it can be loaded by the debugger (debugger won't release the pdb file during the session, apparently).
+I'm adding mm-ss-ms time format at the end of the fixed pdb name, but it really can be any.
+I'm also trying to clean up by deleting any .pdb file I find in the build directory.

+My implentation was achieving pretty much that, plus I optimized my code colouring macros.
+Still pretty sure there's an easier way for those.

+Last thing, I started working on a platform layer todo list, now that I have some basic functionality up and running.
+This is far from perfect but at least this will allow me to continue making new stuff without kicking the old ideas through my mind.